eraldangelo/pathfinder-portfolio/docs/README.md

 # Pathfinder

-Pathfinder is an operations platform for leads, school applications, dashboards, notifications, archive, personnel, and timesheets.
+Pathfinder is a business operations platform for leads, school applications, dashboards, notifications, archive, personnel, and timesheets.

 ## Doc Revision